Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by FSC.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company has also reported an increment in the consumption of organic compound fertilisers from the previous year.

 • Y